 Medicaid is administered by the Department of Health and Human Services (HHS) in partnership with the states, and is the primary source of health coverage for over 50 million Americans.
 Enacted in 1965 as Title XIX of the Social Security Act, Medicaid provides coverage to lower-income individuals, children, and families who often do not have access to other sources of health insurance.
 The Medicaid program also provides long-term care services and support to seniors and individuals of all ages with disabilities.

 Agency Accountable Official: Ellen Murray, Assistant Secretary for Financial Resources

 All amounts are in billions of dollars

 Note: HHS calculated and is reporting a rolling national improper payment rate that is based on measurements that were conducted in Fiscal Years (FYs) 2012, 2013, and 2014.

 Because Medicaid payments are susceptible to improper payments, the federal government and states have a strong financial interest in ensuring that claims are paid accurately.

-All payment error rate calculations for the Medicaid program are based on the ratio of estimated dollars of improper payments to the estimated dollars of total payments.
-Individual state error rate components are combined to calculate national component error rates, and individual state Medicaid program error rates across all components are combined to calculate the national Medicaid program error rate.
+All improper payment rate calculations for the Medicaid program are based on the ratio of estimated dollars of improper payments to the estimated dollars of total payments.
+Individual state improper payment rate components are combined to calculate national component improper payment rates, and individual state Medicaid program improper payment rates across all components are combined to calculate the national Medicaid program improper payment rate.

 Report Fraud, Waste & Abuse for Medicaid »